Thanks for visiting Free Tours by Foot New York!

 Though there are no official tours run by the building, the spectacular Art Deco lobby should not be missed.

-There are no tickets for the Chrysler Building.
-You may enter the lobby anytime the building is open, which is 8:00 am till 6 pm (18:00) on weekdays.
+You may enter the lobby anytime the building is open, which is 8:00 am to 6 pm (18:00) on weekdays.

-You can see the beautiful mural on the ceiling, the clock, and the beautiful elevators, each with their own custom-designed doors.
+You can see the beautiful mural on the ceiling, the clock, and the beautiful elevators, each with its own custom-designed doors.

 The lobby of the building is included in our Midtown Manhattan Tour, which is also available anytime on our audio tour app.